alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 ---
-title: Guards and Nils, A Match Made in Heaven
+title: Guards and Nils - A Love Story
 date: "2019-12-17T22:12:03.284Z"
 description: "Guarding against the unreadable if/else pyramid"
 ---